Frequently Asked Questions

 When will my student find out if they have been accepted to residence?

-We begin sending room offers to new-to-Dal students who have been accepted to residence in mid to late May.
+We begin sending room offers to new direct-from-high-school students who have completed a residence application by May 15.
 This is done in the order in which the applications were received and continues throughout the summer.
 Returning residence students will begin to find out in April.

 How can my student accept their residence room?